hayabusa2-1998ky26/Dull/README.md

 ### || Way to play
-Move : WASD
+Move : WASD or Arrow keys
-Decide : space
+Decide : space or Z key